kwz219/NPR4J/README.md

 | CODIT / 96 | CODIT / 8 | CODIT / 5 |CODIT 1 |CODIT 1 |

 ### Raw Data
->Raw data can be downloaded from this url (currently not available because this anonymous repository can not afford a too-large file (nearly 1.5GB)):
+>Raw data can be downloaded from this url (currently not available because this anonymous repository can not afford a too-large file):
 Structure of the raw data:
 |---Raw_Data
 &#8194;&#8194;&#8194;|---Evaluation